Ultramann/ultramann.github.io/content/posts/visualizing_sklearn_decision_trees.md

 Probably the most valuable thing one could do at this point is read the doc string for the [`Tree`](https://github.com/scikit-learn/scikit-learn/blob/ab93d657eb4268ac20c4db01c48065b5a1bfe80d/sklearn/tree/_tree.pyx#L490) class found in Cython source file [`_tree.pyx`](https://github.com/scikit-learn/scikit-learn/blob/ab93d657eb4268ac20c4db01c48065b5a1bfe80d/sklearn/tree/_tree.pyx).
 This is **not** what I did the first time through and found myself confusedly reading a bunch of well thought out Cython; read: lots of separation of concerns; read: lots of misdirection.
 I eventually found what I was looking for in some stackoverflow answer and when I went back to look at the source I found the same, but more thorough, answer in the doc string.

 Now lots of the previously confusing code made way more sense and I realized that I was confused because I was expecting some recursive process to build the tree as I was taught decision trees are built recursively.
 But now I saw that the recursive building process was being emulated by a stack of regions to work on.
 And so the "recursion" was being governed by a while loop, instead of explicit recursion, that constantly pops off the next region to decide a split in.
 When it does split it records the split information and pushes the two sub-regions the split created onto the stack.
 This makes sense as the code is written in Cython and not a functional language.
-Also made the comment in the source, "Recursive partition (without actual recursion)", make a lot more sense.
+Understanding this also made the comment in the source, "Recursive partition (without actual recursion)", make a lot more sense.
 It's good to know these details because understanding them will make the process of finding split lines way easier.

 The key attributes of the `Tree` class that are going to be necessary to understand are: `children_left`, `children_right`, `feature` and `threshold`.
 All of these are arrays with length number of nodes in the tree, including leaves.
 They are all indexed by the concept of a node id.
 Given a node id you can use it to index into any of these arrays and get back the node id of its right child, the node id of its left child, the feature (by index) that was used to split on in that node, and the threshold for that split, respectively.